ryanoley/ram/data/ram_sql_tables/gvkey_idc_mapping/README.md

 atemporal nature.
 Therefore, we are working through the IDC reference tables that including historical mappings to CUSIPs.

-Now, undermost conditions this is a straight forward process.
+Now, under most conditions this is a straight forward process.
 However, there are some edge cases caused by odd corporate actions and/or bad data that necessitate manually filtering the instances where multiple GVKeys (essentially a company ID) are mapped to a single IDC Code